This post may contain affiliate links.

 - Golden brown sugar

-Strain custard and divide among cups.
-Pour hot water (not boiling) from a kettle into baking pan - enough to come up half way on the cups.
+- Strain custard and divide among cups.
+Pour hot water (not boiling) from a kettle into baking pan – enough to come up half way on the cups, making a water bath.